 La Boulangerie and Cochon — These two outposts offer a variety of traditional and creative king cakes.
 Enjoy traditional cinnamon, strawberry, and chocolate almond in mini form from Cochon.
 Cochon is also bringing back the "Elvis," which is a soft brioche filled with peanut butter and roasted banana, topped with house-cured bacon, toasted marshmallow, and Mardi Gras sprinkles.
 In addition to the typical New Orleans king cake, La Boulangerie will be selling a traditional French Galette des Rois: two rounds of puff pastry filled with delicate almond cream.

-Brennan's King Cakes — They say three’s a crowd, but we think “the more, the merrier” better describes the trifecta of king cakes from Brennan’s.
-The parade of the Brennan’s three king cakes includes a Traditional King Cake, the Pink Parade King Cake — filled with luscious strawberry jam and whipped cream cheese — and Bananas Foster, made with classic king cake dough complimented by banana liqueur and vanilla extract and filled with a creamy banana-flavored filling.
-Outside, this twist on Brennan’s world-famous dessert is coated in a boozy icing made with brown sugar, condensed milk, and butter rum.
+Brennan's — They say three’s a crowd, but we think “the more, the merrier” better describes the four king cakes from Brennan’s.
+The parade of the Brennan’s king cakes includes a Traditional King Cake, the Strawberry King Cake, the Almond King Cake, and a Bananas Foster King Cake, made with classic king cake dough complimented by banana liqueur and vanilla extract and filled with a creamy banana-flavored filling.
+This twist on Brennan’s world-famous dessert is coated in a boozy icing made with brown sugar, condensed milk, and butter rum.
 Order online or pick these cakes up at Brennan’s or Ralph’s on the Park.
-We won’t judge you for snatching up all three.
+We won’t judge you for snatching up all four.

 Bywater Bakery — Located in the heart of the Bywater, stop by Bywater Bakery for a selection of unique and freshly baked king cakes this Mardi Gras season.
 Like many others, Bywater Bakery begins its king cake storm Jan.
 6. Their array of cakes includes Chantilly-filled, Azul Dulce blueberry-filled, a vegan option, and even a savory crawfish king cake, plus a boudin option!
 Shake up your king cake selection this year at Bywater Bakery.